OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 Follow the instructions for supported operating systems or use the comprehensive list of dependencies.

-### MacOS

-1. Install python3, nodejs, & docker using [Homebrew](https://brew.sh/):

 > Requires `node -v` version less than 12 for the web3.js frontend in the
 > demo app.
 You can use [nvm](https://github.com/nvm-sh/nvm) to switch
 > between multiple node versions.

 > Requires python3 to be at least version 3.5.3.

+### MacOS

+1. Install python3, nodejs, & docker using [Homebrew](https://brew.sh/):

     ``` bash
-    brew install python3 node@8 docker docker-machine docker-compose
+    brew install python3 node@8 docker docker-compose
-    brew link docker
-    brew link docker-compose
     brew unlink node
     brew link node@8
+    brew cask install docker
     ```

+    Open the installed docker app.
+The menu bar icon should appear and say `Docker Desktop is running`.

 2. Change npm's default directory: